American Teens Are Being Trapped in Abusive 'Drug Rehab Centres'

 Today, funding from Mitt Romney’s private equity firm Bain Capital (of which he has resigned as CEO, but continues to profit from) has allowed the industry to thrive.
 The biggest name in the business, Aspen Education, is owned by CRC Health Group, which was bought by Bain Capital in 2006 and is responsible for many of the institutes used on Shipp’s show.
 Since the takeover, Aspen has seen six deaths occur in its facilities, mainly due to neglect.
-Worryingly, the US Department of State advertises Aspen programs for teens on their website.
+Worryingly, the US Department of State advertises Aspen programmes for teens on their website.

 Shipp also assured me that, “A family therapist chose the aftercare for each kid based on the situation they were going through.”
 But if there’s one reason that the industry has managed to survive other than money, it’s that there’s almost no supervision for psychological treatments in the USA, which is kind of at odds with Shipp's claims.
-As Szalavitz told me, “If I wanted to start a addiction rehab center tomorrow where treatment just involves standing on your head for extended periods of time, then I could do just that.”
+As Szalavitz told me, “If I wanted to start a addiction rehab centre tomorrow where treatment just involves standing on your head for extended periods of time, then I could do just that.”

 Mitt Romney.
 (Image via)

 Where we see experimentation and the pushing of boundaries, it sees sin and societal corruption that must be violently scared out of people.
 Normal teenagers are being told that they are wrong and worthless, then broken and abused with the goal of making them “born again” as upstanding adults.
 And all the while, their parents’ bank accounts are being emptied straight into the coffers of America’s richest men.
-(The recession has dampened the industry’s growth, but CRC Health lists the net revenue per child in outdoor programs as $438.96 per day, and in residential programs as $257.87 per day.)
+(The recession has dampened the industry’s growth, but CRC Health lists the net revenue per child in outdoor programmes as $438.96 per day, and in residential programmes as $257.87 per day.)